No Tags Found!

 Amend(0)

 Yes, you are right.
 Why should the employer pay interest on delayed payments without their fault?
-In many cases, instead of 100 reminders/requests, few employees are not ready to link their Aadhar.
+In many cases, despite 100 reminders or requests, a few employees are not ready to link their Aadhar.
 As an employer, we don't have any right to do the same.
 It is only the employee who can link Aadhar to UAN.

 Also, in the case of a female employee who got married and changed her name, it is not possible to update the same online.
 It requires a physical joint declaration, which is not possible due to the work-from-home environment.
 Additionally, the PF department is working with only 50% staff, and they are not able to process requests in a timely manner.